rysharprules/Rython/README.md

 You can use all the mathematical operations that you're used to:

 ````
-# Addition
 >>> six = 2 + 4

-# Subtraction
 >>> four = 6 - 2

-# Multiplication
 >>> twelve = 2 * 6

-# Division
 >>> eight = 16 / 2

-# Power of
 >>> twenty_seven = 3 ** 3

-# Brackets to change the order of
-operations
 >>> ten = 2 * (1 + 4)
 ````